CALL : 1.800.529.1516 1.800.LAW.1516

 Evaluative mediation occurs when the mediator creates more structure and injects his or her own view or prediction of the trial outcome.
 It is often used for more difficult cases, where the gap between the parties is large, the issues complex and the stakes high.
 The mediator allows the parties to test the reality of their predicted outcomes by:

-Working to understand thoroughly the parties' factual and legal arguments
+Working to thoroughly understand the parties’ factual and legal arguments

 Providing feedback on the relative merits of claims and defenses